 Viareggio is the perfect little beach town.
 The ocean was pretty easy to find.
 You just get off the train and head straight for ten minutes.
-We had lunch at a small little beach front cafĂ©, which was surprisingly reasonably priced, considering the location.
+We had lunch at a small little beach front café, which was surprisingly reasonably priced, considering the location.
 We also bought granitas from them later in the day.
 Granitas are so much more incredible here than in the states.
-They are basically fresh fruit slushies, but the flavors are indescribable.
-Because they are a ‘summer time’ treat, they are going to stop selling them after next week, so we have to stock up now!!
+They are basically fresh fruit slushies, but the flavor

 Anyways, that was my beach trip.
 It was the most relaxing day.
 And we chose the best day to go, considering it hailed in Florence, but was sunny and ninety in Viareggio.
 It has been raining all weekend here.
 We have been staying inside mostly, going to museums and trying to work on our homework.
 It’s hard to be studying in Florence because there’s so much I want to see and do and homework is not one of these things.